 Rumors have long suggested that Apple is working on a new MacBook Pro refresh with Apple Silicon on the inside, a new design, and much more.
-As rumors gain steam about a release later this year, many would-be MacBook Pro buyers are debating whether to buy now or wait.
+As rumors gain steam about a release within the coming weeks, many would-be MacBook Pro buyers are debating whether to buy now or wait.
 Here’s what we recommend.

 What to expect from the 2021 MacBook Pro